5 minute read

 In short, the G-Cloud Framework is an agreement between the UK Government and suppliers that streamlines buying procedures and allows public sector organisations to easily procure services.

 Rather than spending valuable time managing multiple contracts, public sector organisations can use the G-Cloud Framework to efficiently find and acquire reliable services from vetted suppliers.
-The G-Cloud Framework acts as a database for over 5,200 suppliers, including Datagraphic, and gives organisations access to over 38,000 cloud-based services.
+Therefore, the G-Cloud Framework acts as a database for over 4,000 suppliers, including Datagraphic, and gives organisations access to over 40,000 cloud-based services.

 This allows thousands of public sector organisations to save time and money when procuring common goods and services.
-Not only does the G-Cloud Framework simplify buying processes but it’s also free to use, provides reviews of suppliers, and directly awards contracts without the need to go through a lengthy tendering process.
+Not only does the G-Cloud Framework simplify buying processes, but it’s also free to use.
+Providing reviews of suppliers and directly awarding contracts without going through a lengthy tendering process.

 Digital Marketplace